Intermediate upgrade

 3. Switch to pointing & claiming once the board loosens up.

-Play Sudoku Online Download on the App Store
+Start a Fresh Sudoku Game Download on the App Store